apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	The current number of connections to all of your CDNs.

 Healthy Caches
 	Displays the number of healthy caches across all CDNs.
 Click the link to view the healthy caches on the cache stats page.

 Unhealthy Caches
 	Displays the number of unhealthy caches across all CDNs.
 Click the link to view the unhealthy caches on the cache stats page.

 Online Caches
-	Displays the number of cache servers with ONLINE status.
-Traffic Monitor will not monitor the state of ONLINE servers.
-For more information, see :ref:`health-proto`.
+	Displays the number of :term:`cache server` s with ONLINE status.
+Traffic Monitor will not monitor the state of ONLINE servers [1]_.

 Reported Caches
-	Displays the number of cache servers with REPORTED status.
-For more information, see :ref:`health-proto`.
+	Displays the number of :term:`cache server` s with REPORTED status [1]_.

 Offline Caches
-	Displays the number of cache servers with OFFLINE status.
-For more information, see :ref:`health-proto`.
+	Displays the number of :term:`cache server` s with OFFLINE status [1]_.

 Admin Down Caches
-	Displays the number of caches with ADMIN_DOWN status.
-For more information, see :ref:`health-proto`.
+	Displays the number of caches with ADMIN_DOWN status [1]_.

-Each component of this view is updated on the intervals defined in the ``tp.domain.com/traffic_portal_properties.json`` configuration file.
+Each component of this view is updated on the intervals defined in the :file:`traffic_portal_properties.json` configuration file.

+..
+[1] For more information, see :ref:`health-proto`.

 CDNs
 ====
 A table of CDNs with the following columns:

 :Name:           The name of the CDN